 |Cleveland Harbor Main Entrance, OH|

-An act of Congress on May 22, 1926 authorized the Secretary of the Commerce to auction off the keepers' dwelling at Cleveland, and later that year, $50,000 was appropriated for new quarters.
+An act of Congress on May 22, 1926 authorized the Secretary of the Commerce to auction off the keepers' dwelling at Cleveland, and later that year, $50,000 was appropriated for the purchase of two new dwellings, 1 and 2, on West Boulevard.
 To make way for the construction of the Maine Avenue High Level Bridge, the keepers' dwelling was demolished in 1937.
 "In its removal," the Lake Carriers' Association noted,"there disappeared the last vestige of the imposing structures of architectural beauty that characterized Cleveland’s Main Light for many years."
-Interestingly, a twin to the Cleveland Main Lighthouse is the Gdansk Lighthouse in Poland.
+Interestingly, a twin to Cleveland Main Lighthouse is the Gdansk Lighthouse in Poland.
 A delegation from Gdansk visited Cleveland Lighthouse while attending the 1893 World Exposition in Chicago and had a similar tower constructed in Poland the following year.

 In 1900, a new tower was erected on the recently completed west pier, which had been rebuilt using concrete.
 This wooden tower stood nearly fifty-three feet tall and consisted of a cylinder above a cylinder of greater diameter.
 The bottom cylinder was covered in corrugated iron and painted red, while the upper cylinder was shingled and painted buff.
 On June 7, 1917, the steamer J. C. Morse struck and destroyed the cylindrical tower on the west pier while being towed by two tugs.
 The owners of the tugs paid for a new steel, skeletal tower mounted atop a concrete base.
 A steel, skeletal tower also replaced the wooden tower on the east pier in 1936.